Did Early Christians Observe the Fall Holy Days?

 Of the 110 poetical compositions which are to be found in three manuscripts of this old Sabbatarian hymn-book, no less than 44 relate to the Sabbath, which, on account of the special regard in which its celebration was held, gave the sect the name they bear.
 FIVE songs belong to the NEW MOON, 11 to the FESTIVAL OF PASSOVER, 6 to the FEAST OF WEEKS, 6 to TABERNACLES, 3 to the NEW YEAR, and 1 to the DAY OF ATONEMENT.
 Besides these, there are 3 funeral hymns, 26 hymns of varied contents, and 5 didactic poems.
 The foregoing summary shows what position the Jewish festivals occupied in the ritual of the Sabbatarians.
 They kept, of course, only the festivals enjoined in the Pentateuch ...
 Although the feast of the first of Tishri is not designated the New Year festival in the Pentateuch, yet they celebrated it as the 'New Year' with special emphasis, as a contrast to the papal invention of the Christian new year.'
 In attempting to understand this celebration of the Jewish festivals by the older Sabbatarians, it must be remarked as particularly characteristic, that they maintained that, in adhering to these observances, they were following THE EXAMPLE AND TEACHING of Jesus.
 (Bacher W. The Sabbatarians of Hungary.
 The Jewish Quarterly Review, Volume 2.
 Macmillan, 1890, Original from the University of Michigan, Digitized Nov 10, 2008, pp. 473-474)

-The old Ambassdor College reported that some of the American Sabbath-keepers may have kept the Feast of Tabernacles back then:
+The old Ambassdor College reported that some of the American Sabbath-keepers may have kept the Feast of Tabernacles in the 17th/18th centuries:

 The Church in Rhode Island ... grew slowly for about 30 years.
 Then in 1708, the enlarged and geographically widespread Newport congregation was officially constituted into two congregations.